20+ Halloween Candy Alternatives [Teal Pumpkin Project]

-Holidays can be such a scary time for families trying to safely navigate their lives through food allergies, especially Halloween.
-That’s why the Teal Pumpkin Project is so near and dear to my heart.
-Both of my children have struggled with food allergies in their early years, and I know how hard it is to feel excluded.
+Holidays can be such a scary time for families trying to safely navigate their kiddos through food allergies and dietary restrictions, especially at Halloween.
+That is one of the reasons that the Teal Pumpkin Project is so near and dear to my heart.
+Both of my children have struggled with food allergies and dietary restrictions in their early years.
+I have struggled with them most of my adult life.
+I know how hard it is to feel excluded, and I know how amazing it feels to be accommodated and included.

-For your convenience, all the products highlighted below—and TONS more—can be found in one, easy to access location on my Teal Pumpkin Treat Amazon List.
+For your convenience, all the Halloween candy alternatives highlighted below—and TONS more—can be found in one, easy to access location on my Teal Pumpkin Project Treat Amazon List.

 This post may contain affiliate links and may support DFW Craft Shows at no additional cost to you.
 DFWCS participates in the Amazon affiliate program, but DFWCS is in no way associated with Amazon or the items below.
 The opinions stated above are my own, and I have not received any sponsorship or free products from the aforementioned manufacturers.